-- The method is fully generic since it applies to any (valid), even non-Hermitian, correlation kernel K. - Each sample costs $\mathcal{O}(N^3)$. - Nevertheless, the connexion between the chain rule on sets and Cholesky-type factorization is nicely supported by the surprising simplicity to implement the corresponding sampler.
+- The method is fully generic since it applies to any (valid), even non-Hermitian, correlation kernel K. - Each sample costs $\mathcal{O}(N^3)$ . - Nevertheless, the link between the chain rule on sets and Cholesky-type factorization is nicely supported by the surprisingly simple implementation of the corresponding generic sampler.